 object properties as well as HTML attributes.
 They’re

-easy to confuse, and to make matters worse, many JavaScript object
+easy to confuse, and to make matters worse, many DOM object properties

 attribute values automatically.
 For example, the id